nette/security/readme.md

 Roles
 -----

 The purpose of roles is to offer a more precise permission management and remain independent on the user name.
 As soon as user logs in, he is assigned one or more roles.
-Roles themselves may be simple strings, for example, `admin`, `member`, `guest`, etc. They are specified in the second argument of `Identity` constructor, either as a string or an array.
+Roles themselves may be simple strings, for example, `admin`, `member`, `guest`, etc. They are specified in the second argument of `SimpleIdentity` constructor, either as a string or an array.

 As an authorization criterion, we will now use the method `isInRole()`, which checks whether the user is in the given role: